 They are also an investment that will increase in value.
 The Master Watchmakers of Genthod who made the Aeternitas Mega 4 is already taking orders for a second one, which will be available for $2.7 m next year.
 Meanwhile, here are some other remarkable and collectable watches from 2013 and 2014 that strike up a strong personal signature for discerning guys.

 Modern Classic Luxury Watch

-The Zenith Academy Christophe Colomb Hurricane Watch has a clear front where you can see the 18kt white gold pieces working and a nifty part of the escapement which remains upright and parallel no matter which way you swing your wrist.
+The Zenith Academy Christophe Colomb Hurricane Watch is one of the luxury watches.
+It has a clear front where you can see the 18kt white gold pieces working and a nifty part of the escapement which remains upright and parallel no matter which way you swing your wrist.
 It comes with textured dark brown alligator skin strap and has an overall antique look that is at home with a suit, casuals or travel gear.
 It is limited to just 25 pieces and costs $280,000.